How to Build a Marketplace Website

-Facebook Marketplace is one of the most famous B2C marketplaces.
+The Facebook Marketplace is one of the most famous B2C marketplaces.

 Before starting to grow a business, you really need to plan your strategy and find out many things about your potential product.

-These things are:
+These things can include:

 - What pain-point does it solve?